shyamparmar29/Gradient-Descent/README.md

 # Gradient-Descent

-Implementation of Gradient descent from scratch.

-Different variants of Gradient descent such as Momentum based GD and Nesterov Accelerated GD.
+Implementation of Gradient descent and it's variants such as Momentum based GD and Nesterov Accelerated GD from scratch.